metrorailings/OwlBlog/content/posts/bears-playoff-analysis.md

 The other key weapon is Mitchell Trubisky himself.
 For as terrible a passer as he is, the guy is a phenomenal scrambler.
 The Patriots game was a shining example of his ability to extend plays and run circles around defenders.

 Allen Robinson is notably absent here.
 Frankly, the man doesn't quite pass the eye test.
-And when you stitch together various statistics, it becomes evident that he's not vital to this Bears offense - his third down numbers are rather ordinary (especially when compared to the other major receivers on the team) and he generates less than 2 yards per route run, according to Pro Football Focus.
+And when you stitch together various statistics, it becomes evident that he's not vital to this Bears offense - his third down numbers are rather ordinary (especially when compared to the other major receivers on the team) and he generates less than 2 yards per route run.

 ***